 What age do you start lessons?

 For different instruments, we recommend different starting ages.
 Most children can start at the age of 4.
 However, some instruments, like the saxophone, are better left until the age of 10.
 We also ask that parents take into consideration their child’s attention span at very early ages, and in some cases, we can shorten a lesson to 15 minutes to suit.

 Do I have to do grades?

 Not at all.
 Unlike most schools, we give our clients a whole host of different options.
 Grades can be excellent for some people but don’t suit everyone’s development.

 I am nervous about singing/performing in front of people.
 Can you help?

 Most people get nervous performing in front of an audience; it’s perfectly natural.
 That is why our fully qualified music teachers will take time with you until you feel comfortable.
 We understand how nerve-wracking it can be since we have all been there ourselves.

 Do you have experience of teaching children and adults with special needs?

 We have worked alongside various organisations for many years to help facilitate music lessons and music therapy for both children and adults with specific needs.
 It is an area we take great pride in and enjoy working within.
 Music can be an excellent tool for communication, expression, and relaxation.
 Please call us, and we can chat about the many options available to you.
 (Due to the age of the building that we teach from, we are regrettably unable to assist wheelchair users at the music school.
-However, we can, and do, send our teachers to homes or other places that are suitable.
+However, we can, and do, send our teachers to homes or other suitable places.
 No one should be excluded due to a disability, and we will do everything we can to make sure that our services are available to everyone).